KalebWithAK/KalebWithAK/README.md

 - 👋 Hi, I’m @KalebWithAK
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web and Mobile Application Development
-- 🌱 I’m currently learning Databases and Web Application Design/Development
+- 🌱 I’m currently learning project management and android development
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on Discord at KalebW/aK#0665